-Supplement at monthly intervals using a houseplant-based fertiliser.
+Supplement at monthly intervals using either a 'Houseplant' or 'Cactus & Succulent' labelled fertiliser.
 Never apply a 'ready-to-pour' feeds into the soil without a pre-water beforehand, as dry roots and sharp chemicals won't mix well.

 Yellowing lower leaves - If the lower leaves slowly die off over time, this is natural and inevitable.
 However, if there is evidence of stunted growth, overly moist soil and simultaneous lower leaf drop, relocate it to a brighter location and potentially reduce irrigations.
 For more severe symptoms, inspect the rootball for root rot and click on this link if it show signs of decay.